 Degenerative disc disease diminishes the disc's flexibility and size.
 This results in a narrowing of the spinal canal area where the spinal cord and spinal nerves lay.
 Pain is a common outcome.

 Degenerated discs appear to be a systemic problem.
 (1) Degenerative disc disease is not isolated to a single part of the spine it seems.

 Researchers examined patients with a lower back disc herniation to healthy volunteers.
 98% of those with lower back disc herniations were discovered to have disc degeneration in their necks while only 88% of healthy volunteers did.
 (2)

 You need not worry you if you have lower back pain and have not had any neck pain.
 Chiropractic Care is fully experienced in relieving back pain due to disc degeneration.
 As a matter of fact, Chiropractic Care treats lower back pain patients with herniations and degenerated discs - as well as neck pain patients who have the same - all the time in West Palm Beach.

 Chiropractic Care succeeds in relieving neck pain and lower back pain due to degenerative disc disease with chiropractic Cox Technic.
 This safe, gentle spinal manipulation method to back pain relief reduces intradiscal pressures and widens the spinal canal area.
 Its well-documented protocols may combine chiropractic treatment with other approaches like nutrition and exercise to control any pain due to disc degeneration.

-Chicago chiropractic Care Relieves Back Pain Due To Disc Degeneration
+West Palm Beach chiropractic Care Relieves Back Pain Due To Disc Degeneration

 Click here for REFERENCES to DEGENERATED DISCS IN NECK AND LOWER BACK CO-EXIST.